 From Victor Harbor, head to McLaren Vale - your final stop before reaching Adelaide, which is just another 45 minutes drive away.
 Home to some 70 cellar doors, you'll be spoiled for choice.
 McLaren Vale is also one of the regions that make up the Epicurean Way road trip - a four-day food and wine drive which is perfect for those who travel for their taste buds.
 Try the McLaren Vale Cheese and Wine Trail.

-Must Do's: Keep an eye out for the impressive, five-storey d'Arenberg Cube which is opening on 1 July this year.
+Must Do's: Keep an eye out for the impressive, five-storey d'Arenberg Cube which is opening in late October this year.
 Blessed Cheese, Coriole Vineyards, Fox Creek Wines, Penny’s Hill, Wirra Wirra, Serafino Wines, Red Poles Cafe and Restaurant, Goodieson Brewery, Ekhidna Wines, McMurtrie Mile.

 Stay: The Vineyard McLaren Vale, Chapel Hill Winery Guest House, McLaren Eye.